110-1001/minecraftBuildpack/README.md

 $ heroku config:set AWS_SECRET_KEY=xxx
 ```

-For Dropbox, use this:
+The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the `AWS_SYNC_INTERVAL` config variable

+### Dropbox

-Create a Dropbox account.
+Create a Dropbox account (duh).
 Copy your Dropbox access token following these [instructions](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/).

 ```
-$ heroku conig:set DROPBOX_ACCESS_TOKEN=xxx
+$ heroku config:set DROPBOX_ACCESS_TOKEN=xxx
 ```

-The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the `AWS_SYNC_INTERVAL` config variable

 ## Connecting to the server console